0

 Selenium is a mineral that helps activate thyroid hormones and protect the thyroid gland from oxidative stress.
 Good sources of selenium include Brazil nuts, seafood, and organic meats.

 Zinc is another essential mineral for thyroid health.
 It helps regulate the production of thyroid hormones and supports the immune system.
-Good sources of zinc include oysters, beef, and pumpkin seeds.
+Good sources of zinc include nuts, oysters, beef, and pumpkin seeds.

 Vitamin D, a fat-soluble buddy of ours, plays the lead role in managing how our body handles calcium and keeping our immune system running strong.
 It also regulates the production of thyroid hormones.